brendancopley/mst3k/README.md

 ### Description:
 I chose to make this project in Vue, Express, and MongoDB for the purpose of being as close as I can to the development stack I know Ethika is using currently.
 As to reintroduce myself to the latest changes of Vue and Express.
 I chose to use the bootstrap dependency for UI as to speed up the process and provide a consistent responsive UI.

+### Cons:
+* Known issue when searching it will return all the results non-paginated
+* Known issue after search is cleared still showing search results

 ### Pros:
 My customer validation is happening both on the component vue level (front) and in express router (back-middle) here are some of the validation that’s happening:
 * Making required fields have a min value length > 3